 Chapter 22 Great Nation Great Name Blessing to the Nations

 The eschatological fulfillment of the Abrahamic Covenant is the proclamation of the Gospel of Christ to all the nations.
 The Abrahamic Covenant was God’s blueprint to reconcile a fallen world back to Himself.
-The scope of the covenant was global.
+Additionally, the scope of the covenant was global.
 The nation of Israel was the instrument through which God would work to accomplish this purpose.
 The Messianic promise of Genesis 3:15 and the Noahic Covenant were simply precursors to the Abrahamic Covenant, and the other covenants of the Bible – the Mosaic, the Davidic, and the New Covenant – flow from the Abrahamic Covenant.

-It was only when Abraham sacrificed Isaac that the promise of all of the nations being blessed was ratified.
 In consummating the Abrahamic Covenant by the sacrifice of Isaac, God was declaring that promises of the covenant will only be realized by the death and resurrection of Christ.
 This is the only hope of the nations, the only way they can receive God’s blessing.
-What started as a promise in Genesis 12:1-3, ended with the sacrifice of the son of that promise.
+So, what started as a promise in Genesis 12:1-3, ended with the sacrifice of the son of that promise.

 The entire Abrahamic Covenant from beginning to end points to Christ.
 The text above says, “…and by your offspring shall all the nations of the earth gain a blessing for themselves.”
-St. Paul in his Epistle to the Galatians says that the word “offspring” or “seed” is singular and not plural, referring to Christ.6 This is why the entire covenant is laden with sacrifice from the liturgical ceremonial sacrifice of bread and wine by Melchizedek, to the halving of the animals, to circumcision, and finally to the sacrifice of the firstborn son of the promise.
-Even in circumcision we have a picture of Christ, for the book of Colossians relates circumcision to the death and resurrection of Christ.
+St. Paul in his Epistle to the Galatians says that the word “offspring” or “seed” is singular and not plural, referring to Christ6 This is why the entire covenant is laden with sacrifice from the liturgical ceremonial sacrifice of bread and wine by Melchizedek, to the halving of the animals, to circumcision, and finally to the sacrifice of the firstborn son of the promise.
+Even in circumcision, we have a picture of Christ, for the book of Colossians relates circumcision to the death and resurrection of Christ.

 Galatians 3:8-9 states: